Good Friday marks the end of Lent in the Christian calendar and hot cross buns are said to be eaten to mark the end of the fasting period.

-Unfortunately, commercially-produced hot cross buns contain a long list of ingredients, including high levels of sugar, sugar syrups, unhealthy vegetable oils and preservatives, which can all impact our gut.
-Home-made hot cross bun recipes often have a similar long list of ingredients and can be complicated to make.
+Unfortunately, commercially-produced hot cross buns contain a long list of ingredients, including high levels of sugar, sugar syrups, unhealthy vegetable oils, and preservatives, which can all impact our gut.
+Home-made hot cross bun recipes often have a similarly long list of ingredients and can be complicated to make.

 We scoured the internet and found this great (and relatively straightforward) recipe from the Healthy Chef (www.thehealthychef.com).
 As with most hot cross bun recipes it needs to be done across two days, but the second day is really just for proving and cooking.

-We particularly like this recipe as it has only two tablespoons of raw honey as the sweetener, uses grains that are easier for our guts to metabolise, healthy olive oil instead of vegetable oils and both raisins and apricots.
-The recipe also uses cinnamon and ginger to add spice – which are both anti-inflammatory and anti-bacterial.
+We particularly like this recipe as it has only two tablespoons of raw honey as the sweetener, uses grains that are easier for our guts to metabolise, healthy olive oil instead of vegetable oils, and both raisins and apricots.
+The recipe also uses cinnamon and ginger to add spice – which is both anti-inflammatory and anti-bacterial.

 Finally, the ‘pièce de resistance’ of this recipe in our opinion, is the melted dark chocolate used to form the cross – dark chocolate contains lots of antioxidants and is our personal favourite here at ProVen.

 320 g (11½ oz / 2¾ cups) wholemeal spelt flour

 50 g (1¾ oz / ½ cup) rye flour